Jazz Trio/Quartet Recordings on Southport Label

 Seven Short Performance Pieces

 Audio/video track: Get Ready!

-Eight Cool Piano Pieces (in production)
+Eight Cool Piano Pieces (new release)

 1. Latin Love 5.
 Ballad